 Molly McGrath Falch, M.S., CCC-SLP

 Molly graduated with honors from Vanderbilt University with a Bachelor of Science in Human and Organizational Development.
 She continued her education at Vanderbilt University Medical Center and graduated with a Master of Science in Speech-Language Pathology.
 While in graduate school, she completed the Schools Speciality Track and worked for the Vanderbilt Kennedy Center Reading Clinic.
 During this time, she developed a special interest in language and literacy.
-Molly currently works in Metro Nashville Public Schools, where she serves preschool and school-age students.
-She treats students at Berns Therapy after school.
+Molly previously worked in Metro Nashville Public Schools, where she served preschool and school-age students.
 She believes in the gift of communication and giving every child a chance to reach their full potential.

 Lorrie White, Patient Care Coordinator

 Lorrie graduated summa cum laude from Boston College with a Bachelor of Arts in Psychology.
 Lorrie is

 dedicated to ensuring patients receive the care they need and works diligently to facilitate communication between